slowrunner/Carl/Projects/EasyPiCamSensor/README.md

 # Requirements

-Python Requirements (Stock ModRobotics Rasbian_For_Robots):
+Python Requirements (All come in the stock ModRobotics Rasbian_For_Robots):
 - Python3
 - picamera
 - threading
 - colorsys
 - PIL
 - numpy
+- espeakng
+- math
+- json
+- traceback
+- datetime
+- os
+- PIL  (Python Image Lib)
+- time
+- io
+- builtins

+Other Requirements:
 - (Does not use/require OpenCV)
+- (Sensor does not require GoPiGo3; Some examples do.)

 Note:  The tgz contains a version of easygopigo3.py with a working steer(lft_pct,rt_pct) method
 - For use with the Braitenberg Vehicle examples
 - The current ModRobotics easygopigo3.py steer() method has a problem.

 # ARCHITECTURE